elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 ## Slop

-* Order matters, but you’re OK with some words being in between the terms:
+* Order matters, but you're OK with some words being in between the terms:

 <img src="../../assets/images/elastic/3rd-party/slop.png" alt="slop.png" style="width:60%;"/>

-* The **slop** represents how far you’re willing to let a term move to satisfy a phrase (in either direction!)
+* The **slop** represents how far you're willing to let a term move to satisfy a phrase (in either direction!)

 * Another example: “quick brown fox” would match “quick fox” with a slop of 1.